HotariTobu/ignore-x-frame-options/README.md

 # ignore-x-frame-options

-This extension drops x-frame-options in http request headers.
+ignore-x-frame-options is a chrome extension which drops x-frame-options in http request headers.